CollaboraOnline/collabora-online-sdk-examples/webapp/dotNET/README.md

 * mode: `--environment { Development | Production }`
   * Setting the mode requires removing that setting from `Properties/launchSettings.json`

+This example offers WOPI-Proof validation and outputs the results to STDOUT.
+To use WOPI-Proof when running behind a reverse HTTP proxy, set the following environment variable like this.
+`REVERSE_PROXY_URL_PREFIX="https://public-name.example.org/subdir"`
+Do NOT append a trailing slash!

 ## debugging URL

 http://127.0.0.1:5123/swagger/